raniasiddiqui/AI-agents/Multi Agent System Projects/README.md

 ### ✨ Key Features

-1. 🧠 Instruction Refinement – Converts vague QA instructions into clear, structured, and Playwright-ready automation steps.
+1. 🧠 Instruction Refinement – Converts QA instructions into clear, structured, and Playwright-ready automation steps.
+   These instructions are generated from the "Feature_Description_through_Documents.ipynb" file.
+2. 📄 The file "Feature_Description_through_Documents.ipynb" takes any functional specification document in a pdf format, and generates exact description of any feature in detail from the document.
+This saves the manual effort of going into the files and finding out description for each of the feature.
+This description is passed to the instruction refiner to refine it more.

-2. 🔍 Site Inspector Agent – Analyzes webpages and generates robust self-healing locators (ID, name, class, CSS, XPath, role-based, text-based).
+3. 🔍 Site Inspector Agent – Analyzes webpages and generates robust self-healing locators (ID, name, class, CSS, XPath, role-based, text-based).

-3. 📋 Test Planner Agent – Creates test cases covering:
+4. 📋 Test Planner Agent – Creates test cases covering:

       - Functional